realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 ## [[eBPF]] And Netfilter

-The `bpfilter` project enhances Netfilter by converting `iptables` or `nftables` rules into high-performance eBPF programs that run entirely in kernel space[^7].
-Traditional Netfilter can be slow for complex rules that require copying packets to user-space for tasks like deep inspection or observability. eBPF eliminates these copies by processing packets directly at Netfilter's hooks. [^8]
+The `bpfilter` project enhances Netfilter by converting `iptables` or `nftables` rules into high-performance eBPF programs that run entirely in kernel space.
+Traditional Netfilter can be slow for complex rules that require copying packets to user-space for tasks like deep inspection or observability. eBPF eliminates these copies by processing packets directly at Netfilter's hooks. [^7]

 The core motivation behind `bpfilter` is **performance**.
 While Netfilter is powerful, its traditional rule processing can become a bottleneck with very large and complex rule sets (common in large Kubernetes with a high Pod churn rate).
 By converting these rules into eBPF programs, `bpfilter` leverages eBPF's advantages.
 Note that, `bpfilter` is not a full replacement for Netfilter but a layer that translates rules into eBPF for faster processing.